Emma Dean Powell: Civil War and Western expeditions

 After the Civil War, Powell returned to teaching and Emma accompanied him and his students on geologic and nature field trips in the 1860s and 1870s.
 Throughout 1868 and 1869 Powell surveyed the Colorado Territory.
 While most of their party returned east during the fall, Powell and what remained of his colleagues, built cabins for a winter camp in the Rockies along the White River.
 Emma was on the expedition as well, the only woman in the party.
 During this expedition, she served as assistant ornithologist and prepared around 175 specimens for study.

-John Wesley Powell's 1869 Geographic Expedition was difficult and fraught with supply equipment and supply losses.
+John Wesley Powell's 1869 Geographic Expedition was difficult and fraught with equipment and supply losses.
 At one point, the expedition members had not been heard from in months, and some presumed them dead, particularly in the media due to reports from a John A. Risdon.
 In the summer of 1869, some papers reported Risdon's claim that he saw the exploration party destroyed on May 8.
 Emma Dean sent out multiple notes stating the story was a fabrication, as she had been present for part of the expedition, and had received letters dated after the date of the supposed demise.
 She also stated that no party members or those connected with it otherwise, were named John A. Risdon.